 2.2.1.3 Illegal Chemical Storage

 Chemicals must not be stored in hotel rooms or other facilities not rated for chemical storage.
-The exception to this rule is common household items including baking soda, salt, etc.
+The exception to this rule is common household items such as baking soda and salt.

 2.2.1.4 Illegal Testing of Vehicles